ppfeufer/pp-wp-basic-security/README.txt

 Requires at least: 6.0
 Tested up to: 6.4

-Provides some basic security by removing WordPress's tendency to talk to much.
+Provides some basic security by removing WordPress' tendency to talk to much.

+== Description ==

+This plugin removes WordPress' tendency to talk too much and providing some basic security by doing so.